trahoa/rpi_movidius/README.md

 ## Important:

 - The Movidius stick must be plugged during installation
-- This will take a looong time to finish, aprrox 5 hours
+- This will take a looong time to finish, approx 5 hours

 ## Usage